VOTE NOW: Who Serves The Best Fast Food?

 With all the time and money spent on fast food, most people have strong opinions about where they go and why.

-Fans of Five Guys swear its burger is the best thing out there.
-Others prefer a Big Mac or a Whopper for their burger fix.
+In-N-Out fans swear it’s the best thing out there.
+Others prefer a Big Mac or Whopper for their burger fix.

-Thanks in advance for your time!
-We’ll publish the results later this month.
+Thanks in advance for your time and cooperation.
+We’ll publish the results later this month.//

 Create your free online surveys with SurveyMonkey , the world’s leading questionnaire tool.